 When purchased, such assets are recorded as expenditures in the governmental funds and capitalized in the government-wide statement of net position.
 The valuation basis for capital assets is historical cost, or where historical cost is not available, estimated historical cost based on replacement cost.
 Donated capital assets are reported at the acquisition cost amount at the date of donation.

 Depreciation is computed using the straight-line method.
-Estimated useful lives of the various classes of depreciable capital assets are as follows: buildings, 15 to 40 years; improvements, 5 to 50 years; equipment, 2 to 15 years.
+Estimated useful lives of the various classes of depreciable capital assets are as follows: buildings and improvements, 25 years; equipment, 2 to 15 years.